-- Submit the completed PER-2 with employee, supervisor and departmental leadership signatures and attach a revised contract (for unclassified staff) to Human Capital Services for processing.
+- Submit the completed PER-2 with employee, supervisor and departmental leadership signatures and attach a new, initial contract (for unclassified staff) to Human Capital Services for processing.

 Appeals should be made by the employee's immediate supervisor or next level manager detailing the rationale for a proposed classification other than that made by Compensation and Organizational Effectiveness in the position's Staff Position Review for Reclassification report.

 The originally submitted position description as approved by the supervisor and the written reasons for disagreement included in the appeal communication will be the basis of the appeal review.
 The appeal process is not intended to consider revisions of the position description directed towards achieving a desired classification.

 Appeals of the final determination will be reviewed as they are received.
 Timelines for processing are subject to change dependent upon the volume of requests received during any review period.

 Frequently asked questions